deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### Caffe

 Caffe is a well-known and widely used machine-vision library.
 It is not intended for other deep-learning applications such as text, sound or time series data.
 Both Deeplearning4j and Caffe perform image classification with convolutional nets, which represent the state of the art.
+In contrast to Caffe, Deeplearning4j offers parallel GPU *support* and many, seemingly trivial, features that make deep learning run more smoothely on multiple GPU clusters in parallel.

 ### Licensing